The Brook, Nelson

 The Brook is one of the suburbs of Nelson, New Zealand.
-It lies to the south of Nelson and is the location of the Brook Waimarama Sanctuary, a conservation project at the head of the Brook Valley.
+It lies to the south of Nelson and is the location of the Brook Waimārama Sanctuary, a conservation project at the head of the Brook Valley.

 Geography

-The Brook covers a land area of 6.90 km².
+The Brook covers a land area of 6.91 km2.

 It has seven public reserves: Andrews Farm Reserve, Betsy Eyre Park, Brook Park, Grampians Reserve, Grove Reserve, Tantragee Reserve and Wards Reserve.